 Listening to the feedback from our students

+Although first and foremost a school, life at St. Augustine’s includes far more than work; having built strong relationships with all my teachers, I know that they go above and beyond what is required of them to ensure that not only does every student have a complete knowledge of the subject, but that they enjoy learning too.
+I have participated in both musical and sporting sides of the college’s extra-curricular life, having had the opportunity to challenge and further my own interests, such as in the annual Young Musician competition, or at school sports days or clubs.
 The college has excellent facilities, and embraces the passion that students share for their extra-curricular activities.
 Having just moved into our new study room dedicated to the patron saint of teachers, the Sixth Form are all aware of the foundation on which the College’s spiritual life is based.
 The Catholic ethos runs through all aspects of the College, promoting an inclusive, supportive and caring atmosphere, which benefits students and members of staff alike.
 With only a year left at St Augustine’s, I know that I have benefited immensely from the approach the College takes to education and the development of its students, and am grateful in the knowledge that I have exceeded my own aspirations because of it.

+There are many important things about the life at St Augustine’s.
+The school can proudly say that it holds a sound and meaningful set of principles and beliefs at its heart.
+One of the most important things is the Catholic ethos of the school.
+St Augustine’s provides opportunities for individuals to enrich not only their personalities, but also to grow and mature in their faith.
+In addition, the chaplaincy offers a huge amount of support and help for the students who are trying to find what they are looking for in life, offering guidance and solutions to students’ problems.
+This also links in with another aspect of St Augustine’s which is truly unique to the school, namely the commitment and dedication of the staff to their students.
+St Augustine’s, yet again, has been listed in the top 100 schools in the country.
+A continuous achievement such as this, clearly displays the incredibly high standard of education which is received at the college.
 Furthermore, school staff continuously sacrifices significant amount of their free time to ensure that students are actively engaged in learning.
 This can be seen by the huge number of school trips which take place every year; they often allow students to have a direct experience with things being taught at the school.
 Lastly, St Augustine’s provides something for everyone.
 Ranging from drama and art, to science and sport, every single student of St Augustine’s is able to find something that he/she loves doing, and is able to pursue his/her passions and interests throughout their time at the school.

+St Augustine’s Catholic College is a school like no other.
+A terrible cliché it would seem, but here all clichés are thrown out the window; stereotypes are forgotten, students are eager to come to lessons and the dedication of the staff to providing a bright and positive future for each student is astounding.
+Students are enabled to discover and develop their own unique interests and talents by the opportunities presented here in the form of trips, clubs, extra-curricular activities and many more.
 The spiritual dimension of the College is explored mainly through prayer and charity work and will help to develop the students into mature young adults.
 Having been a student at St Augustine’s myself for almost six years, I feel that this school has thoroughly prepared me for life after education, and I could not be more grateful to my peers and to the staff of this excellent school.

+St Augustine’s is a united college that strives for success academically and spiritually.
+The catholic ethos shines throughout the college, as students start with morning reflections to prepare for a day of learning.
+The vast range of opportunities offered heightens student’s school experience and allow personal development of individuals.
+Throughout academic life there are chances to get involved outside of lessons, from young enterprise to pilgrimages to Rome, as well as a variety of extra-curricular activities.
+The school is focused on student’s spiritual growth which is achieved by the excellent pastoral care from the pastoral team and the newly appointed sixth form pastoral base, which ensures that every student is cared for.
 The sixth form contributes to the vibrant environment at the college, with many schemes to support lower school, including the mentor system and a recent paired reading group.
 The senior sixth form team and the senior leadership team work together to develop new ways of improving college life for everyone, and work hard to keep communication channels open between leaders, teachers, parents and students, this makes St. Augustine’s a warm and welcoming school that nurtures students throughout their school career.